Personal Injury Lawyers

 Many times, we can work out a settlement with the insurance companies.
 Our firm is familiar to insurance companies.
 There is one thing that they know about us – we are not afraid to go to court.
 That’s one reason we are often able to negotiate a settlement that meets your needs.

-We offer experienced legal representation, compassionate support, and personal attention to all our clients.
-If you’ve been hurt in a truck accident in the GTA, learn more about how we can help.
+We offer experienced legal representation, compassionate support and personal attention to all our clients.
+If you’ve been hurt in a truck accident in Etobicoke or anywhere in the GTA, learn more about how we can help.
 Contact us to schedule a free case evaluation.
 If we do represent you in your case, you owe us nothing until we win.
-We have offices in Toronto, Brantford, and Simcoe.
+We have offices in Toronto, Brantford and Simcoe.

 Locations